Neil Robertson: 2009–2013

 Robertson was drawn to play Ken Doherty in the first round of the 2012 World Championship.
 Robertson won the match 10–4, then beat qualifier David Gilbert 13–9 to set up a quarter-final clash with O'Sullivan.
 Robertson was 5–3 ahead after the first session, but his opponent won six frames in a row and Robertson went on to lose 10–13.
-Robertson finished the season ranked world number seven.
+He finished the season ranked world number seven.

-Robertson began the 201213 season with some early defeats as he lost in the first round of the Wuxi Classic and the second round of the Australian Goldfields Open.
-He was then victorious at the minor-ranking Gdynia Open in Poland.
-He sealed the title by defeating Jamie Burnett 4–3 in the final.
+In the 201213 season, Robertson suffered some early defeats after losing in the first round of the Wuxi Classic and the second round of the Australian Goldfields Open.
+He was then victorious at the Gdynia Open in Poland.
+He sealed the minor-ranking title by defeating Jamie Burnett 4–3 in the final.
 At the inaugural International Championship in Chengdu, China, Robertson made the final and led Trump 8–6, but then lost four consecutive frames to suffer an 8–10 defeat.
 He then reached the quarter-finals of the 2012 UK Championship to face Mark Selby.
-Robertson squandered a 4–0 lead to lose 4–6 in a match that finished after midnight.
+Robertson let slip a 4–0 lead to lose 4–6 in a match that finished after midnight.

 Robertson began 2013 by attempting to defend his Masters title.
 He reached the final where he faced Selby.
 Robertson won three frames from 3–8 down in the final, before Selby held off the fightback by taking the two frames he required to win 6–10.
 Robertson finished fifth on the PTC Order of Merit to qualify for the Tour Championship Finals.
 He made it to the final to face Ding, but from 3–0 ahead he lost four consecutive frames as Ding triumphed 3–4.

-Robertson claimed victory at the China Open, winning his seventh career ranking event.
-He advanced to the final and exacted revenge over Selby for his 6–10 Masters loss in January by defeating him by the same scoreline, moving to world number two in the process.
+At the China Open, Robertson won his seventh career ranking event.
+He advanced to the final and earned a 6–10 victory over Selby, moving to world number two in the process.
 In the 2013 World Championship, he lost to Milkins 8–10 in the first round, saying afterwards that he should have gone out to win the match rather than getting too involved in safety.
 He finished the season ranked world number two.
 In 2013, Robertson was named in the World Snooker Tour Hall of Fame.